PIEB journal guide to authors

 Sample article template

-- Please read the following guidelines and use the PIEB article submission format for submission of your paper since only articles formatted accordingly may be accepted.
-This sample template can help you avoid mistakes in formatting process of your original article.
+- Please read the following guidelines and use the sample article format for submission of your paper since only articles formatted accordingly may be accepted.
+This sample template can help you avoid mistakes in the formatting process of your original article.
 Do not send us articles in other formats (e.g., pdfs).
 Improperly formatted articles will not be considered for screening and review process.
 We made this basic template to save your time in reading detailed instruction and guidance.

 Screening, editorial analysis, and peer-review procedures

-- The corresponding author should send the formatted article and necessary attachments through the Online Submission form.
+- The corresponding author should send the formatted article and necessary attachments through the Online Submission Form.

 - The author who submits the manuscript for publication accepts the responsibility of notifying all co-authors of the manuscript being submitted.
 The corresponding author must fill in and sign the Declaration of Contribution (in case there are two authors or more), which should be submitted together with the manuscript.

 - After initial screening, the titles and abstracts of the articles, which receive a positive evaluation, will be published online.

 - Every article proceeds double-blind peer-review analysis by editorial and external experts.
 The submitted paper is reviewed by at least two independent reviewers (outside of the authors' affiliated entity).
 The PIEB_review_form and contain a clear referees' statements concerning paper's publishing approval or its rejection.
 Reviewers should evaluate the quality of an article based both on established criteria and own views of experts.
 The reviewer is expected to fill the review form and send to the editorial department.